Jan-Kleveta/Outdoor_E-Shop/README.md

 ### Component Overview

 The components built on top of analytical domain models, together with additional system modules,
-are illustrated in the **component diagram** included in this repository.
+are illustrated in the **component diagram** above.
 Their purpose is described below:

 - **Relational DB** – Stores data in three distinct schemas accessed by the `User`, `Product`, and `Order` microservices.
 The schemas correspond to the class diagrams described in the thesis.
 - **User MS** – Provides user account management, authentication, and registration.